top of page

 What if I don’t like the other group members?

 Before joining the group, you will receive a bio of each group member.
 You can decide whether they are a fit for you.
-You also receive a money back guarantee after your first month's meeting.
-In special circumstances, we may allow you to attend a meeting as a guest before becoming a member.
+You also receive a 3-month money-back guarantee.

-You will talk with Zbig, the facilitator/coach, several times before attending your first group meeting.
+You will talk with Zbig, the moderator/coach, several times before attending your first meeting.
 This includes at least one coaching session.
-You also receive a money back guarantee after your first month's meeting and coaching.
+You also receive a 3-month money-back guarantee.

 bottom of page